About Our Retreats

 You are invited to explore the surrounding gardens and woods and the Cathedral.
 Mapped walking trails lead from the College grounds into hundreds of acres of hills and woods.

-Delicious meals are served in the original Refectory, an attractive room with high arched ceiling and window.
+Delicious meals are served in the original Refectory, an attractive room with a high arched ceiling and window.
 In South College, there is a large library and reading room; North College has a common room that will be our yoga space.
 All facilities are non-smoking.

 Things To Do